-Keywords: Money Market
+Keywords: Money Market AACSB: Reflective thinking skills

 19) Over-the-counter markets include all security markets, with the exception of organized exchanges.

 Keywords: Over-the-counter Markets, Organized Exchanges

 20) For a firm to have its securities listed on an exchange, it must meet certain requirements.
 These usually include measures of profitability, size, market value, and public ownership.